Last updated October 13, 2021

-> Are you experiencing financial hardship as a result of COVID-19?
-Are you a loyal customer who has banked with PNC for an extended period of time?
+Are you experiencing financial hardship as a result of COVID-19?
+Are you a loyal customer who has been with PNC Bank for an extended period of time?
 Is this overdraft a rare occurrence?
-Do you have multiple accounts with the bank?
+Do you have multiple PNC accounts?
 Do you make regular deposits?

 Be patient, persistent, and prepared not to get a refund every time